CMPUT301W23T53/the-explorer/README.md

 |Andrew Rosario|`rosario2`|

 # License
-The Explorer app is licensed under the MIT License.
+The Explorer app is distributed under the Apache 2.0 License.
 See the LICENSE file for more information.